 Not everything needs a workflow

 Sometimes you just need to run a single tool - send a Slack message, fetch a file, query an API.
-Your agent can run individual nodes directly without building a workflow:
+Your agent can run individual nodes directly without building a workflow:- One-off tasks - No workflow needed, just run the tool

 - Testing - Your agent tests nodes to understand their output before building workflows